Superliminal from Publisher and Developer Pillow Castle Games

 The gameplay is simple.
 You traverse the three levels by running and jumping from a stationary platform to collect orbs around the level.
 Once an orb is collected it reveals more of the level.
 While moving around the levels you will be using jump pads to access higher areas or platforms.
 Some will drop when you touch them which keeps you on your toes.
 Once you collect all of the orbs you are granted access to the next level.
 All three of the levels have collectible presents that can be found in hidden places around the maps (around corners or behind objects).

+Each of the three levels is unique; not only visually but with new mechanics added to the mix which add a nice bit of variety.
 The controls are simple as you use the thumbsticks to move and look around, and just two buttons are used for the rest; one for running and one for jumping.

 What little bit of story the game has is told by finding Crystals around the levels.
 When you approach them, text will appear on the screen with the next installment of the narrative.

 I encountered an issue with parts of the map not loading/rendering after hitting an orb/checkpoint and exiting the game then reloading the level at a later time.
 This was game breaking as it was not possible to complete the level and progress further in the game without the map rendered correctly and it was ultimately necessary to delete all saves both local and in the cloud and start the game over from the beginning.
+I reached out to the developers to let them know about the issue.
+They responded that a patch is in development to address it but is not ready for release at the time of this writing.

 Overall the game is fun, simple, relaxing and enjoyable but just a little short.
 More levels, mechanics, and a timed mode is planned with future updates.